igortn1999/CSVtoSQL/README.md

 The output will be a file called SqlFileName.sql

-IMPORTANT
+IMPORTANT:
-At the moment, all the data types fore every column will be a VARCHAR with sapce available for 250 characters
+At the moment, all the data types fore every column will be a VARCHAR with space available for 250 characters